JustinTienken-Harder/JustinTienken-Harder.github.io/pages/about.md

 # About Me

-I'm Justin Harder, a machine learning engineer with a passion for computer vision and NLP.
+I'm Justin Harder, a machine learning scientist/researcher with a passion for computer vision and NLP.
+This blog doesn't contain all the projects that I've worked on -- just the ones I've decided to work about.

 ## Experience